MokeDuck/idk/README.md

 # mokeduck.github.io
 some weird website...
 yea I'm not sure either honestly.
-If you wanna contact me... good luck, they'vebeen trying for years.
+If you wanna contact me... good luck, they've been trying for years.